 Since its launch in March 2018, Google Shopping Actions has been growing in popularity, both in terms of the number of retailers participating in the program and online consumers taking the new path of purchase.
 Following the success of Shopping Actions in the US the program has recently had its debut in France.

 Google Shopping Actions allows merchants to sell their products directly with Google, across its all online ad surfaces (i.a.
 Google Search, Google Express or Google Assistant) in the US, and Shopping.google.fr and Google Assistant in France.

 Mirroring some of the features of other popular digital marketplaces such as Amazon or Wallmart, Google is aiming to make shopping experience more straight forward and easier than ever before.

-Let's dive right into what the program means for online retailers and how it works, what are the implications, standards and requirements for merchants.
+If you haven’t had a chance to look into this unfolding eCommerce opportunity yet - it’s definitely high time!
+Let's dive right into what the program means for online retailers and how it works, what the implications, standards and requirements for merchants are.

 What is Google Shopping Actions?

 Opting into the program allows your shopping ads to show up during a customer’s purchase journey across multiple devices and platforms using the universal cart.